iamflorencejay/iamflorencejay/_pages/home.md

   actions:
     - label: "My Channel"
       url: "https://odysee.com/$/invite/iamflorencejay:f"
-excerpt: "Hello there!
-I am a Content Creator, Writer, Parodist, anything that I have a skill for can push it out of the box. :D"
+excerpt: "I am Florence Jay Munar.
+Content Creator, Writer, Parodist, anything that I have a skill for can push it out of the box. :D"
 intro:
   - excerpt: 'NOTE: This website is on work in progress.
 Please check back soon for updates.
 Thank you for your patience.'
 feature_row:
   - image_path: /assets/img/mockups/thumbnail.jpg
     alt: "Mockup"
-    title: "Mockups"
-    excerpt: "My mockups that I've done on my spare time."
-    url: "/mockups/"
-    btn_label: "View"
-    btn_class: "btn--primary"
-   - image_path: /assets/img/mockups/thumbnail.jpg
-    alt: "Portfolio"
-    title: "Portfolio"
+    title: "My Mockups and Portfolios"
-    excerpt: "My collection of my portfolios that I've done for the past few years."
+    excerpt: "Literally all of my mockups and portfolios that I've been doing for the past years."
     url: "/portfolio/"
     btn_label: "View"
     btn_class: "btn--primary"